tjfenwick/DIY-Sim-Racing-Active-Pedal/README.md

 - [ ] GUI design improvements for the SimHub plugin
 - [ ] SimHub plugin: Bugfix for COM port selection wrong, when switching between pedals
 - [ ] Send SimHub data via wifi to ESP
+- [ ] Automatically generate the bin files and refer to the ESP32 [webflasher](https://esp.huhn.me/)